-10 Tips for Talking to Kids about Drugs When You Are a Parent in Recovery
+10 Tips for Talking to Kids about Drugs from a Parent in Recovery

 As a parent in recovery, you will face a number of challenges.
 Connecting or reconnecting with kids who may not remember a sober you and kids who may feel hurt by some of the choices you made during active addiction is not an easy task.